jnguyen1098/gryph-graph/README.md

 make run
 ```

+Though I recommend running Wyvern first, filtering out what you don't need, and then using that.
+If you load all ~1800 courses of UofG, you'll get unreadable garbage.

 There are a lot of things in both Wyvern and GryphGraph that I want to work on.
 So far the only way to really narrow down a faculty is to manually edit the CSV in Excel.
 Fortunately with the number of [parameters](https://github.com/jnguyen1098/wyvern) I scraped, it should hopefully be suitable for basic cases.